Skip to content

 Leading (not Forcing)

-Guiding an opponent’s momentum or decision-making process rather than trying to overpower them.
+Guiding momentum or decisions rather than overpowering.

 (Definition Only)